At stressful and upsetting times, like when a death occurs in the family, family disputes are common.

 If your dispute cannot be resolved by alternative resolution methods, the estate litigation experts at Vest Estate Lawyers are ready to assist you in your time of need.

-What are the most common estate disputes in Calgary?
+What are the most common estate disputes?

 While careful estate planning helps avoid problems, disputes can still arise between family members and other parties after a person dies.

 Most commonly, estate litigation is required for the following types of disputes: